ladybug-tools/ladybug-primer/text/components/PMV_Comfort.md

 #### Inputs
 * ##### air_temp [Required]
-Data Collection or individual value of air temperature in C.
+Data Collection or individual value for air temperature in C.
 * ##### mrt
-Data Collection or individual value of mean radiant temperature (MRT) in C. Default is the same as the air_temp..
+Data Collection or individual value of mean radiant temperature (MRT) in C. Default is the same as the air_temp.
 * ##### rel_humid [Required]
-Data Collection or individual value of relative humidity in %.
+Data Collection or individual value for relative humidity in %.
+Note that percent values are between 0 and 100.
 * ##### air_speed
-Data Collection or individual of air speed values in m/s.
-Default is a very low speed of 0.1 m/s.
+Data Collection or individual value for air speed in m/s.
+Default is a very low speed of 0.1 m/s, which is typical of the room air speeds induced by HVAC systems.
 * ##### met_rate
 Data Collection or individual value of metabolic rate in met.
 Default is set to 1.1 met for seated, typing.
 Typical values include the following.